-Students are eligible to participate in Covenant co-curricular activities (sport, drama, clubs, yearbook, newspaper, etc.) according to the following guidelines.
+Students are eligible to participate in Covenant co-curricular activities (sport, drama, clubs, etc.) according to the following guidelines.
 Ineligibility is not meant as punishment but is intended to provide the student with both incentive and time to give extra effort to their academic work.

 - 1. Eligibility will be evaluated each Friday afternoon. - 2.
 Students in grades 7 to 12 will be ineligible with a grade of F in any subject. - 3.
-Students in grades 5 and 6 will be ineligible with a grade of F (Grammar School grading scale) in any of the following subjects: Math, Science, Literature, History,

-Grammar/Vocabulary, Writing or Latin.

-- 4. Ineligibility is in force from the following Sunday to Saturday.
+Students in grades 5 and 6 will be ineligible with a grade of F (Grammar School grading scale) in any of the following subjects: Math, Science, Literature, History, Grammar, Spelling/Vocabulary, Writing or Latin. - 4.
+Ineligibility is in force from the following Sunday to Saturday.
 Students found re-eligible at the next Friday's check may begin participating on the following Sunday. - 5.
 The student is expected to maintain the academic standard on normally assigned coursework.
 Extra-credit work for the purpose of raising a grade may not be given by teachers to a student on academic suspension unless the entire class is receiving the same optional assignment. - 6.
 Curricular goals and lesson plans made by the teacher will determine how often assessments are given.
 Teachers are not expected to increase the frequency of assessments in response to a student's ineligibility. - 7.
-Students ineligible at the close of any trimester are ineligible for the first ten school days of the following trimester, including cases where the next trimester is the first of the following school year. - 8.
 An ineligible athlete is not permitted to travel with the team to away games or join the team in the locker room or bench during the ineligibility period.